hannah-larsen/hexcodle/src/app/blog/posts/fav-wordles.md

 ### **Hexcodle**

-Shameless self plug - calling all designers, colour-enthusiasts and daily-game-player's, **guess the hex code of the daily mystery colour** and share results with your friends!
-We just recently created the highly-requested [Hexcodle Mini](https://hexcodle.com/mini) where you guess 3 colour values instead of 6!
+Shameless self plug!
+Calling all designers, colour-enthusiasts and daily-game-player's: **guess the hex code of the daily mystery colour** and share results with your friends!
+We just recently created the highly-requested [Hexcodle Mini](https://hexcodle.com/mini), a more compact version of the original Hexcodle.

 ### **Relatle**

-Our newest creation!
+Our newest creation.
 If thesaurus.com is in your recents, consider playing our synonym-like game where you need to **find a daily mystery word based off related words given**.
 We are still workshopping this game to be more fun based on your feedback, but feel free to check it out if you'd like!

 ### **Unolingo**